Skip to main content

 Delivery from our warehouse in Aalsmeer to your address in the Netherlands or the Benelux, with track & trace on every shipment.

-Frequently Asked Questions — Flowers & plants from Brazil
+Frequently Asked Questions — Flowers & Plants from Brazil

-What IATA requirements apply for importing Flowers & plants?
+What IATA requirements apply for importing Flowers & Plants?

 Our local agent handles export documentation according to IATA category perishables.
 Upon arrival at Schiphol, our AEO-certified customs department clears the shipment.
 You will receive copies of all relevant documents.

-What does it cost to import Flowers & plants from Brazil?
+What does it cost to import Flowers & Plants from Brazil?

 The total cost includes air freight rates, handling, clearance, and any import duties/VAT.
-For Flowers & plants (typically 50–5000 kg), we quote upfront so there are no surprises.
+For Flowers & Plants (typically 50–5000 kg), we quote upfront so there are no surprises.
 Request a quote.

 How long does importing by air freight from Brazil take?